Are you applying empathy as part of your sales and marketing approach?

 And from a customer’s perspective, the reaction is not, “I see you’re trying to trick me into buying your stuff,” but rather the reaction is, “Wow, this was really helpful.
 You just made it so much easier.”

-And you can only do that effectively as a supplier if you come at this whole idea with empathy, being able to understand what it feels like to buy because it doesn’t feel very good.
+And you can only do that effectively as a supplier if you come at this whole idea with empathy, understand what it feels like to buy because it doesn’t feel very good.

 Brian: We’re going to talk a bit about your marketing research in a moment but, a lot of us treat the journey as this beautiful looking linear model that moves from left to right, and it’s a nice flow, but it’s really like climbing a mountain to our customer.